How is Apple Encouraging Progressive Web Apps on iOS 13

-Apple is aggressively dumping apps from the iOS App Store because they use app generation or template based services.
-They are citing section 4.2.6 of their App Store review guidelines.
+Apple has been aggressively dumping apps from the iOS App Store because they use app generation or template based services.
+Apple cites section 4.2.6 of their App Store review guidelines. as an excuse to remove these apps.

 "4.2.6 Apps created from a commercialized template or app generation service will be rejected."

-The crackdown started at the Apple Developer Conference this summer.
+The crackdown started at the 2017 Apple Developer Conference.
 That is when they announced the section 4.2.6 changes to their review guidelines.

 Since the conference Apple used the 4.2.6 rule as cause to cleanse the App Store They have removed a large amount of apps considered to be clones, copies, fraudulent, abandoned or not 64-bit compatible.
 This action is not considered something that would affect legitimate business trying to engage customers.
 It is merely an act of cleaning house of bad clutter.